GauravDhuri/missingskill-learning/javascript/ES6.md

 ### <span class="header3">Spread</span>

-When the operator(...) appears on the right-hand in destructuring then its called as Spread Synatax.
+<span class="highlight">When the operator `(...)` appears on the right-hand in destructuring then its called as Spread Synatax</span> .
 It takes all the other elements which have no variable mapped to them and then maps it to rest variable.

 Eg :-
 ```js